ivanzakharov/docs/development-guidelines/overview.md

 - No 'Custom dimensions' allowed for implementation project.<br/>Each financial dimension should be implemented with own table (called _backing entity_) and separate setup form.

-- Do not address to financial dimension (dimension attribute) by name.
+- Do not address to financial dimension (dimension attribute) by name (with hardcoding its name).

-  The solution is:
+  The possible solution is:

-  - Add base enum _Dimension attribute type_ with values starting from 0 (None) and continued with needed values.
+  - Add base enum _Dimension attribute type_ with values starting from 0 (None) and continue with required values.

     Example:

-    0 - None
+    0 - None<br/>
-    1 - Department
+    1 - Department<br/>
-    2 - Cost center
+    2 - Cost center<br/>
-    3 - Purpose
+    3 - Purpose<br/>

-  - Extend financial dimensions (_DimensionAttribute_ table) with _Dimension attribute type_ field (base enum _DimensionAttributeType_PRJ_).
+  - Extend financial dimensions (_DimensionAttribute_ table) with _Dimension attribute type_ field.

-  - Set dimension attribute type for each existing financial dimension in the Financial fimension form.
+  - Set _Dimension attribute type_ for each existing financial dimension in the _Financial dimension_ form.

-  - Use base enum _DimensionAttributeType_PRJ_ to find needed dimension attribute in the code or in table relations to limit dimension values.
+  - Use base enum  _Dimension attribute type_ to:

+    - find needed dimension attribute in the code by type <br/>
+    - use in table relations for limiting dimension attribute values.

 ## Comments